MTry/homebridge-smart-irrigation/README.md

 This [homebridge](https://github.com/nfarina/homebridge) plugin exposes a multi-zone irrigation sprinkler <b>dummy control system</b> to Apple's [HomeKit](http://www.apple.com/ios/home/).

 Although a <i>dummy</i>, it brings smarts of a climate/plant adaptive irrigation controller with the use of [OpenWeatherMap API](https://openweathermap.org/api).
-All parameters can be configured from the configuration UI.
+All parameters can be configured from the configuration UI and the plugin offers granular conrol specific to every zone's individual requirerments.

 The plugin can optionally email you with the watering schedule it has calculated, or when a watering run is completed, along with the next 7-day weather forecast.